eburghar/kakpipe/README.md

 Options:
   -c, --close       close current buffer before starting kakpipe (used
                     internally by !!)
-  -w, --rw          turns the buffer editable. by default they are readonly -S, --scroll      scroll down fifo buffer as new content arrives -d, --debug       stderr goes to *debug* buffer instead of fifo -s, --session     kakoune session
+  -w, --rw          turns the buffer editable. by default they are read-only -S, --scroll      scroll down fifo buffer as new content arrives -d, --debug       stderr goes to *debug* buffer instead of fifo -s, --session     kakoune session